Gilbert Stuart: England and Ireland

 Stuart's prospects as a portraitist were jeopardized by the onset of the American Revolution and its social disruptions.
 Although he was a patriot, he departed for England in 1775 following the example set by John Singleton Copley.
 His painting style during this period began to develop beyond the relatively hard-edged and linear style that he had learned from Alexander.
 He was unsuccessful at first in pursuit of his vocation, but he became a protégé of Benjamin West in 1777 and studied with him for the next six years.
 The relationship was beneficial, with Stuart exhibiting for the first time at the Royal Academy in spring of 1777.

 By 1782, Stuart had met with success, largely due to acclaim for The Skater, a portrait of Sir William Grant.
-It was Stuart's first full-length portrait and, according to art historian Margaret C. S. Christman, it "belied the prevailing opinion that Stuart 'made a tolerable likeness of a face, but as to the figure, he could not get below the fifth button'".
+It was Stuart's first full-length portrait and, according to a rival, it belied the prevailing opinion that Stuart "made a tolerable likeness of a face, but as to the figure, he could not get below the fifth button'".
 Stuart said that he was "suddenly lifted into fame by a single picture".

 The prices for his pictures were exceeded only by those of renowned English artists Joshua Reynolds and Thomas Gainsborough.
 Despite his many commissions, however, he was habitually neglectful of finances and was in danger of being sent to debtors' prison.
 In 1787, he fled to Dublin, Ireland where he painted and accumulated debt with equal vigor.